DiannaBanana/SENG330-Exercise10-T6/Architecture_ADR.md

 it is designed to do.
 This helped us differentiate bugs in the front and back end when features were not working as expected.

 Making Routes was one of the nicest features of the Play framework.
-By templating parameters like the observation id from url requests before the controllers were called we were able to greatly simplify the hassle of extracting data from uri's directly.
+By templating parameters like the observation id from url requests before the controllers were called we were able to greatly simplify the hassle of extracting data from uris directly.
 The ROUTES were used wherever possible so that if we changed the actual url, all of our forms would update automatically.

 Logging all requests and model interactions was also performed as an important part of monitoring the remote app.